Why Drafting Best Player Available is Not Always the Best Possible Answer

 The 2023 NFL Draft will certainly put this to the test for the Commanders with a pick right smack in the middle of round one and still many holes to fill.

-With no true consensus best overall player in this draft, MANY teams will be looking to pair draft value with team needs.
+With no true consensus best overall player in this draft, many teams will be looking to pair draft value with team needs.
 It’s widely rumored that the Panthers (who traded with the Bears to acquire the number one overall pick), are deciding between three of the top four quarterbacks available.
-The Texans and Colts, both who NEED quarterbacks as well, will likely picks up the scraps after the Panthers select their signal caller - bypassing talent like Georgia defensive tackle Jalen Carter, Alabama EDGE Will Anderson, Texas running back Bijan Robinson and Ohio State offensive tackle Paris Johnson, for their chance to land a future franchise signal caller.
+The Texans and Colts, both who need quarterbacks as well, will likely picks up the scraps after the Panthers select their signal caller - bypassing talent like Georgia defensive tackle Jalen Carter, Alabama EDGE Will Anderson, Texas running back Bijan Robinson and Ohio State offensive tackle Paris Johnson, for their chance to land a future franchise QB.

 In a league where having a franchise quarterback trumps all, teams will go to extremes to secure what they believe will be “that guy” under center.
 However, there are teams who are not in the quarterback market for various reasons, who will have to decide which player will best fit their football team.